-Students must complete an application, available online at the Canvas "Law School Concentration" page or from Abigail Allred in Room 941.
+Students must complete an application, available online at the Canvas "Law School Concentration" page or from the Program Coordinator in Room 941.
 Students should apply as soon as they decide to pursue the concentration.
 Students are not permitted to apply for the concentration in their last semester of law school.